 I am a Zimbabwean woman.
 I grew up in the reserves of Masvingo Province.
-I spent my primary school years ‘oscillating’ between my maternal grandmother’s and my maternal aunt’s homes.
+I spent my primary school years ‘oscillating’ between family members’ homes.
 I used to see my mother only during school holidays, when my uncle would carry me on his shoulders for a distance that well exceeded 20 kilometres.
 My school Geography course did not consider the human being as a form of transport.

 I was never viewed as an outsider in my relatives’ homes.
 My culture has no cousins, aunts and uncles.
 We have brothers, sisters, older and younger mothers and fathers.
-The ‘extended’ family, in its modern, Western sense did not exist when I was young.
+The ‘extended’ family, in its modern Western sense did not exist.
 Everyone was part of our large family.
 Neighbours who were not direct relatives always had their families traced through totems and marriages until they became related to everyone else.
 So all villagers were one large family where individuals were expected to work for the common good.

 My experience of school was that it was markedly different from home.
 We memorised English rhymes and stories happily, although we did not understand them.
 The elders seemed to be aware of the lack of a contextual relevance in our education and they always reminded us to maintain unhu (Shona for ubuntu), that is, the traditional cultural norms, values, beliefs, expectations and actions.
 Ubuntu means ‘I am a person through other people’ – we are interconnected.
 I suppose the disjunction between school and home forced me and my friends to learn at an early age to live differently in our home and school worlds.
 We would, for instance, stand up (as a sign of respect) and greet the teacher or any other elders when they came into the classroom; and sat down or knelt when the same person visited us at home.
 My family’s fears of my alienation from our cultural values might have intensified during my years in boarding school when I was at home for only three months in a year.

 I remember very little of my primary school science save for a 7th grade lesson on jerrymunglums.
 I remember that a jerrymunglum was said to be type of a spider.
 The lesson came back to my mind as I was writing my doctoral research proposal and I was determined to find out more on the internet.
 I was surprised to learn that a jerrymunglum is commonly referred to as a hunting spider or a wind spider, because of its swift movement (Punzo, 1998).
 In my home language a jerrymunglum is called dzvatsvatsva, a name that also relates to speed.
 I then realised that I had known jerrymunglums since I was a toddler, but I had known them by a different name, from a different language.
-Had my teacher used Shona language to mediate our learning of jerrymunglums, or simply told us the Shona name, I would have known what we were learning about that day.
+Had my teacher used Shona language to mediate our learning, I would have known what we were learning about that day.
 Perhaps I would have understood more of that lesson and I would probably have been more interested, and perhaps I would have remembered more.
 I do not blame my teacher at all, because he probably did not know the ‘jerrymunglums’ of the textbook – he probably only knew real life jerrymunglums!